Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

-For many photographers and hybrid creators, the camera body often gets the most attention.
-The lens, however, plays the most critical role in shaping image quality, creative control, and how a photograph ultimately looks.
-From focal length and aperture to lens design and stabilization, understanding how lenses function is essential to achieving consistent results in both photography and video.
+For many photographers and hybrid creators, the camera body often receives the most attention.
+The lens, however, plays the most critical role in shaping image quality, perspective, and the overall look of an image.
+From focal length and aperture to optical design and stabilization, lenses shape how a scene is framed, how light reaches the sensor, and how subjects appear in the final image.

 Professional’s Thoughts on Lens Choice